reboot-dev/kcd-texas-2025/README.md

 npx rbt dev run
 ```

-Running `rbt dev run` will watch for file modifications and restart the
+Running `npx rbt dev run` will watch for file modifications and restart the
 application if necessary.
 See the `.rbtrc` file for flags and
-arguments that get expanded when running `rbt dev run`.
+arguments that get expanded when running `npx rbt dev run`.

 ### Front end